 The receiver section contains an 8-bit Receive Shift Register (RSR) and Receive Holding Register (RHR).
 The RSR uses the 16X or 8X clock for timing.
 It verifies and validates every bit on the incoming character in the middle of each data bit.
 On the falling edge of a start or false start bit, an internal receiver counter starts counting at the 16X or 8X clock rate.
 After 8 or 4 clocks the start bit period should be at the center of the start bit.
 At this time the start bit is sampled and if it is still a logic 0 it is validated.
 Evaluating the start bit in this manner prevents the receiver from assembling a false character.
 The rest of the data bits and stop bits are sampled and validated in this same manner to prevent false framing.
-If there were any error(s), they are reported in the LSR register bits 1- 4 and an LSR interrupt is generated immediately if IER bit-2 is enabled.
-Upon unloading the receive data byte from RHR, the receive FIFO pointer is bumped and the error tags are immediately updated to reflect the status of the data byte in RHR register.
-RHR can generate a receive data ready interrupt upon receiving a character or delay until it reaches the FIFO trigger level.
-Furthermore, data delivery to the host is guaranteed by a receive data ready time-out function when receive data does not reach the receive FIFO trigger level.
+If there were any error(s), they are reported in the LSR bits 1-4 and an LSR interrupt is generated immediately if IER bit-2 is enabled.
+Upon unloading the receive data byte from RHR, the receive FIFO pointer is bumped and the LSR bits are immediately updated to reflect the status of the data byte in the RHR.
+The RHR can generate a receive data delivery to the host is guaranteed by a receive data ready time-out function when receive data does not reach the receive FIFO trigger level.
 This time-out delay is 4 word lengths as defined by LCR[1:0] plus 12 bits time.
 The RHR interrupt is enabled by IER bit-0.